rjdoubleu/Resume/README.md

 ### [Georgia State University](https://www.usnews.com/best-colleges/georgia-state-university-1574) – B.S.
 Computer Science - (Aug.
 2016 - May 2020)
 + In my final year and a half, I changed my focus and curriculum to encompass machine learning research and engineering.
-	- Intro to Deep Learning (Grade: A): Used NumPy to implement simple neural networks, backpropagation, weight normalization, etc.
+	- Intro to Deep Learning (Grade: A): Used NumPy to implement simple neural networks, backpropagation, etc.
-	- Big Data Programming (Grade: A): Used Scala to develop Apache Spark programs (CloudFront, API Gateway, Lambda, IAM, S3)
+	- Big Data Programming (Grade: A): Used Scala to develop Spark programs (CloudFront, API Gateway, Lambda, IAM)